-Deploy an application with CI/CD to a Service Fabric cluster
+Tutorial: deploy an application with CI/CD to a Service Fabric cluster

-This tutorial is part three of a series and describes how to set up continuous integration and deployment for an Azure Service Fabric application using Visual Studio Team Services.
+This tutorial is part four of a series and describes how to set up continuous integration and deployment for an Azure Service Fabric application using Visual Studio Team Services.
 An existing Service Fabric application is needed, the application created in Build a .NET application is used as an example.

 In part three of the series, you learn how to: